willja001/SoftCore/README.md

 5. Simulator SoftSim.py
 6. Reference Manual

 II.
+Limitations:
-Limitations: Assembler and Simulator verified in Windows 8; Does not function correctly in LINUX
+1. Assembler and Simulator verified in Windows 8; Does not function correctly in LINUX
+2. Assembler and Simulator (SoftSim.py) compatible with Python 2.X; not compatible with Python 3.X
+3. Simulator (SoftSim_3_7.py) compatible with Python 3.X; tested in Python 3.7

 III.
 Quick Start Guide: